thatcherfreeman/utility-dctls/README.md

 **Inverse**: Rotates the cube the opposite angle, so that the currently white vector rotates to the direction of the specified vector, therefore doing the opposite of the normal version.

+## DaVinci Tone Mapping DCTL
+Recreation of the DaVinci Tone Mapping setting in the Color Space Transform effect.
+Expects a linear image and outputs a linear image.
+Currently only replicates the tone mapping when Adaptation is set to 9.

+### How it works
+DaVinci Tone Mapping is simply a function of $f(x) = a \frac{x}{x + b}$, with some strategically selected $a$ and $b$ depending on your selected parameters.
+I've solved both $a$ and $b$ when Adaptation is set to 9.

+### DCTL Parameters
+**Max Input Nits**: Quantity of nits that will be mapped to the Max Output Nits.
+Resolve is scaled so that linear 1.0 means 100 nits.

+**Max Output Nits**: Max Linear value that will be in the output image.

+**Adaptation**: Makes the image brighter or darker.

+**User Input B**: When "Use Custom Adaptation" is checked, we use this value of $b$ instead of the one computed by default when Adaptation is 9.
+You'll have to use this if you want to emulate DaVinci Tone Mapping in the scenario that Adaptation is not equal to 9.

+**Use Custom Adaptation**: Allows you to override the selection of $b$ when checked.
+Otherwise, $b$ is computed from the specified value of Adaptation.

 ## Dot Product DCTL
 Takes the dot product of the current color and the specified `(r, g, b)` value.